 - Authenticity: Authenticity builds trust with others.
 If you’re being true to yourself and your values, others will feel comfortable doing the same.

 - Sociability: Being sociable means being friendly, agreeable, and pleasant.
-Leaders who are sociable naturally build stronger and more open relationships with their colleagues.
+Leaders who are sociable have personality traits that naturally build stronger and more open relationships with their colleagues.

 - Ambition: People absorb the habits and energies of those around them.
 This concept is called emotional contagion.
 If a leader demonstrates ambition and a high drive for success and innovation, so too will their followers and colleagues.